 Once the honeymoon phase is over, things settle in and the relationship becomes part of our day-to-day lives.
 Unfortunately for some of us, little things you were able to overlook initially become annoying issues.
 For some, restlessness sets in that can result in looking for something new and exciting.
 Then comes the end of an LMS contract, a change of staffing, or just “time” to do an LMS review.

-Before you throw away the investment, consider these 5 ways to rekindle the LMS relationship…
+Before you throw away your learning platform investment, consider these 5 ways to rekindle the LMS relationship.

 1. Take the opportunity to gather feedback.